 Given the expansion of the Chicago railroad system in the 1800s, this Near North Side area experienced a significant amount of activity and became quite the bustling industry hot spot.
 Deemed the "Smokey Hollow", the area suffered from intense industrial pollution.
 As time progressed, however, the north bank of the Chicago River continued to grow and became home to a community of many Irish and Sicilian immigrants.

-Things suddenly began to look up as the the abandoned buildings sparked the interests of writers, artists, and real estate developers.
-Empty spaces were converted into charming lofts and gallery showrooms.
+Things suddenly began to look up as the abandoned buildings sparked the interests of writers, artists, and real estate developers.
+Empty spaces were converted into beautiful lofts and gallery showrooms.
 The area was alive again.

-Currently, River North remains an art-centric, bustling, and growing area due to the extensive spaces and appealing location within Chicago.
-River North residents live in the midst of anything adn everything a Chicago resident could ever dream of needing and desiring.
+Currently, River North remains an art-centric, bustling, and growing area due to the vast spaces and appealing location within Chicago.
+River North residents live in the midst of anything and everything a Chicago resident could ever dream of needing and desiring.

 The River North neighborhood is conveniently accessible by the Chicago Transit Authority’s Red Line "el" train, Brown Line "el" train, and various bus routes including the #22 Clark route and the #36 Broadway route.
 Access our CTA neighborhood guide and view properties for sale located near the CTA.

-When you decide to purchase a home in River North you are automatically buying into one of the most exciting areas of Chicago.
-River North Chicago condos are properties consisting of great character and personality.
+When you decide to purchase a home in River North, you are automatically buying into one of the most exciting areas of Chicago.
+River North Chicago condos are properties consisting of high character and personality.

 Whether you have a taste for ribs, deep-dish pizza, or simply burger, you will find just about every type of cuisine within the River North neighborhood.
 From the traditional yet famous Lou Malnati's to the newer Mastro's Steakhouse, there are a plethora of restaurants suitable for all ages, tastes, walks of life, and cravings!